 Master of Arts Program

-The first year of study in the Master of Arts Program includes an intensive orientation period held in August.
+The first year of study in the Master of Arts program includes an intensive orientation period held in August.
 In both the fall and spring terms, students register for four courses (12 credits), including the two-semester Survey of the Decorative Arts, Design History, and Material Culture and the one-semester Approaches to the Object.
 During the late spring, first-year students earn credits by beginning an internship, usually completed in the summer months.
 Students complete the remaining credits of course work during the fall and spring semesters of their second year.
 In the fall semester of their second year, students continue their Qualifying Paper research, and in the spring, they complete it.
 The Qualifying Paper is supervised by a full-time member of the BGC faculty and is also read by a second person.
 Full-time students must submit their Qualifying Paper in the second year.
 MA diplomas indicate a degree in the history of decorative arts, design history, and material culture.

-Study trips are important features of the master’s degree program.
+Study trips are important features of the MA program.
 They range from examining museological procedures at exemplary institutions or manufacturing processes in contemporary industries to the ten-day long study trip that completes the first year of study and is open to all registered students.

 Requirements for the Master of Arts Degree